Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 Create once, sell forever.
 Gotta love it.

 Digital products are pretty varied: ebooks, Notion templates, design packs, spreadsheets, tutorials, masterclass videos, templates, you get the idea.
-All of these products offer flexible ways to earn while you chill.
+They're in demand and offer flexible ways to earn while you chill (or sleep).

 Put your files up on Whop, Etsy, and Gumroad (tip: we charge the lowest % on sales), and if you nail the marketing, sales keep coming without extra effort.